 \subsubsection{A grid is cofiltered}

-\begin{lem} Let $\cC'$ be a category which is non-empty, thin, and $\Lambda$-connected.
+\begin{lem} Let $\cC'$ be a category that is non-empty, thin, and $\Lambda$-connected.
 Then the category $\cC'$ is cofiltered. \end{lem}

-\begin{rmk} Here we assume that the notion ``cofiltered" is defined as in I.2.7 of SGA4.
-There are several equivalent definitions for this notion.
-For some choice of the definition, the statement of Lemma \ref{lem:core_cofiltered} below may be an immediate consequence of the definition. \end{rmk}
+\begin{rmk} Here we assume that the notion ``cofiltered" is defined as in I.2.7 of \cite{SGA4}.
+There are several equivalent definitions for this notion, and for some of these, the statement of Lemma \ref{lem:core_cofiltered} below may be an immediate consequence of the definition. \end{rmk}

-\begin{proof} Since $\cC'$ is non-empty and thin, it suffices to show that $\cC'$ is semi-cofiltered.
+\begin{proof} As $\cC'$ is non-empty and thin, it suffices to show that $\cC'$ is semi-cofiltered.